 When shopping for dental floss, you’ve no doubt seen the variety of options available.
 For flossing to be as effective as possible, you may need to try different types out to see which works best for you.
 Here’s a good guide to follow:

-Are your teeth close together?
+- Are your teeth close together?
 Does your floss wind up shredding during use?
-Try using a waxed or Teflon floss.
+Try using waxed or Teflon floss.